arend-lang/site/src/documentation/tutorial/PartI/view.md

 {%endarend%}

 Now, in order to pattern match on {%ard%}n : Nat{%endard%} we should invoke {%ard%}\case{%endard%}
 on {%ard%}parity n{%endard%}.
-For example, let's define division by 2:
+For example, let us define division by 2:

 {%arend%}
 \func div2 (n : Nat) : Nat => \case parity n \with {